Davic15/thesis-subjective-multimedia-quality-evaluation/README.md

-"# thesis-subjective-multimedia-quality-evaluation"
-Thesis: Objective Multimedia Quality Evaluation
+#Thesis: Objective Multimedia Quality Evaluation

+Note:
+*No sign up and/or sign in require to test the server.
+*Use your own MongoDB link to connect to your won database.